Magpie-Pedals/asayake/README.md

 # Asayake
 Asayake is a static music player that is easy to self-host.

+Asayake works by taking a directory of albums containing MP3 files and cover art and automatically turning it into an organized static, web app.
+Think Spotify / Bandcamp for a personal / collective set of albums.

+The resulting web app can be hosted on any static file or object storage server.
+There is no back-end code to deal with so its very easy to host.

+The flagship use case is the collection of collaborative albums by the [Magpie Pirates](https://magpiepirates.com/) community.

 # Setup

 ## Set up the tracks